SeldonIO/seldon-core/docs-gb/getting-started/kubernetes-installation/security/aws-msk-sasl.md

           brokerValidationSecret:
 ```

-Note you may need to tweak `replicationFactor` and `numPartitions` to your cluster configuration.
+You may need to tweak `replicationFactor` and `numPartitions` to your cluster configuration.

 ## Troubleshooting